-This is an easy Japanese recipe and requires only five key ingredients.
-To transform this simple dish into a magnificent nurturing meal, serve the salmon with steamed rice, teriyaki sauce, steamed seasonal vegetables and pickles for a satisfyingly delicious salmon teriyaki donburi bowl.
+This is an easy Japanese recipe and requires a succinct list of key ingredients.
+To transform this simple dish into a varied and nourishing meal, serve the salmon with steamed rice, teriyaki sauce, steamed seasonal vegetables and pickles for a satisfying, salmon teriyaki donburi bowl.

 Salt and pepper to taste